 It’s been a year since we filmed the music video for No Advice, a journey that took us up into the Eastern Highlands of Zimbabwe with just a Sony A7iii and the creative passion of my two inspired friends, Kalai Faye Barlow and Richard Watson.
 No Advice follows the journey of a young woman and her three friends adventuring through Nyanga, through ancient flat top acacia forests and cool mountain streams.
 The song’s lyrical story speaks of trusting one’s own intuition and, with a sort of playful bravery, facing the uncertainties that life, that most ancient of teachers, may present to you.

 Harare, November 2018.
 I met up again with Richard and Kalai to begin work on a second video – a long anticipated project dreamt up while I was living in London.
-Armed with a small crew of skilled and creative friends, we packed a car full of hired lighting equipment, costumes, cameras, a drone, even managing to squeeze ourselves in, and headed down to my hometown, Bulawayo.
+Armed with a small crew of skilled and creative friends, we packed a car full of hired lighting equipment, costumes, cameras, a drone and ourselves, and headed down to my hometown, Bulawayo.

 The idea was ambitious.
 We needed permission granted from city council for various sites, from the National Railways of Zimbabwe (to film on a moving train) and time management to film several intricate scenes in multiple locations in and around the city of Bulawayo.
 But the city was behind us and the project was a go.